Sail Material

 Jib Luff Allowance (JLA)

 The JLA is often referred to as "Jib Sag."
 It is the sag of the luff created by the wind pressure on the sail.
 This is measured in 1/32" increments and a #6 jib will represent 6/32" concave round in the jib luff.
 Backstay tension increases the tension on the jibstay and allows the amount of sag it assumes for any wind speed to be controlled.
 If the wind speed is known, then a certain amount of tension is needed on the backstay to keep the jib stay from sagging more than the sailmaker's cut of the jib’s luff allowance.
 If the jib would tend to sag more that the sailmaker's cut, the luff of the entry angle of the sail will increase reducing the ability of the boat to point efficiently when beating to weather.
 The result is that the wind has exceeded the design cut of the sails.
-Too much jibstay sag can be seen on the water as a knuckling of the jib luff indicating a need for more tension.
+Too much jibstay sag can be seen on the water as a knuckling of the jib luff indicating a need for more backstay tension.

 Top of Page